top of page

 At RTP studios in 1984

-Mikan's father, a local jazz guitarist, exposed him very early on to jazz.
+Mikan's father, a local jazz guitarist, exposed him to jazz very early on.
 The father and son would use an old German-made Grundig reel-to-reel recorder to tape jazz tracks and then play them back at half speed.

 With Horace Silver, San Diego 2001

 No two performances can ever be the same.
-Mikan's music is always evolving through his never-ending search of new creative possibilities.
+Mikan's music constantly evolves through his never-ending search for new creative possibilities.

 Mikan's signature expression